vishwagtx/NetGroupInventory/readme.md

-.Net verion  = .Net 6
+.Net version  = .Net 6

 There are two hosting projects used to develop this requirement,
 1. IdentityServer - This is using for the authentication, authentication and user managment - https://identityserver4.readthedocs.io/en/latest/index.html